mondem0/tank-test-2/README.md

 - The script assumes the NPC has enough room to pathfind.
 Place a `NavigationMesh` or set your workspace terrain settings if your experience uses custom navigation agents.
 - Because the script runs on the server it will guide the NPC consistently for all players.
 - For large experiences consider adding throttling or using `PathfindingService:CreatePath` with customized agent parameters to better match your enemy's collision size.
-- The waypoint arrival tolerance automatically scales with the model's horizontal footprint (not its height), preventing tall monsters from spinning in place while they try to reach a new path.
+- The script measures the footprint using the entire model's bounding box and drops zero-length waypoints, so oversized monsters don't spin in place or spawn their first marker inside themselves before setting off.

 ## Roblox "Watcher" Enemy AI